TheOdinProject/curriculum/react/more-react-concepts/refs_and_memoization/refs_and_memoization.md

 Two scenarios that should happen here:

 1. If you've passed `handleClick` and the `ButtonComponent` has a memo.
 It will still re-render.
-Referential equality check fails.
+Referential equality check fails (previous prop is *not equal* to the current prop).
 2. If you've passed `memoizedHandleClick` and the `ButtonComponent` has a memo.
 It will not re-render.
-Referential equality check passes.
+Referential equality check passes (previous prop is *equal* to the current prop).

 This works with all values that will be passed as a prop.
 You might see it being used frequently with the Context API.